gleissen/hw2/README.md

 ## Extra Point (1 pts)
 If you got this far you likely won't need an extra point.
 But if you're curious, you can implement a function that mines predicates from the program text and uses them to eliminate predicate annotations.
-How many can you get rid of?
+How many annotations can you eliminate?